Plan for your retirement with an IRA from TD Ameritrade

 When deciding between a Traditional IRA and a Roth IRA, you’ll want to compare the after-tax dollars that would be available to you under each plan.
 Several factors to consider include are your tax bracket, how many years you have until retirement, and when you wish to begin making withdrawals.
 For many people, a Roth IRA will result in more after-tax income during retirement because qualified withdrawals from a Roth IRA are tax free, while withdrawals from a traditional IRA will be taxed.
 For people whose contributions to a traditional IRA are tax-deductible and are in a higher tax bracket today than they will be during retirement, a traditional IRA may be a smart choice.

 Make managing your retirement assets easier and more convenient with a 401k rollover.
 A TD Ameritrade IRA gives you flexibility—you can choose from a wide range of investment choices, have access to helpful online tools and calculators, investment seminars, third-party research, portfolio guidance and other resources you won't find with the typical employer-sponsored 401k plan.
 It's everything you need to plan for your own retirement.
-And if you need assistance, you can call 800-213-4583 to speak with a retirement consultant who can help you every step of the way.
+And if you need assistance, you can call 800-454-9272 to speak with a New Account Representative who can help answer your questions about the rollover process.
 You can also download the helpful Rollover Pocket Guide for easy reference.

 Roth IRA Conversions